-where par is the free parameter that will be optimized by Pikaia algorithm, parmax and parmin are the lower and upper limits of parameters, par(n) should be located at the interval [0, 1], n is the number of free parameters.
-It is calculated a goodness-of-fit $\chi^2$ between TIMED/SEE and modelled data, in general $\chi^2 \leq 1$ indicates an acceptable fit.
-The goodnessof-fit is the key point between the Pikaia algorithm and the model of plasma parameters (Figure 2).
+where par is the free parameter that will be optimized by Pikaia algorithm, par{max} and par{min} are the lower and upper limits of parameters, respectively, par(n) should be located at the interval [0, 1], and n is the number of free parameters.
+A goodness-of-fit χ^2 is calculated between TIMED/SEE and modeled data; in general $\chi^2 \lesssim 1$ indicates an acceptable fit.
+The goodness-of-fit is the key point between the Pikaia algorithm and the model of plasma parameters (Figure 2).